rushteam/gosql/README.md

 Such as these:

-1. Does not support read and write separation (gorm)
+1. gorm: Does not support read and write separation.

-2. Grammar has ependency convention (gendry) E.g:  group by and limit Put in a map

-gendry 是didi开源的一款,比较简洁但部分语法怪异 如group by 和 limit 依赖字段的约定

-sqlx 相比起来不错,但语法不够简洁,不支持读写分离,

-gosql 目前仅支持mysql （关键是`符号的处理，以及一些特殊语法，后期可能会考虑兼容pgsql等

-本数据库参阅了大量现有数据库架构,参阅各种文献,自定义语法习惯,从零实现

-其中灵感来自:分模块的灵感来自gendry,标签读取部分参考gorm,拼装sql的语法来自于我之前写的php的操作db库
+2. gendry: Occupy special keywords and partially ugly syntax.

+3. sqlx: Mostly good, But the syntax is not simple enough, and does not support the separation of reading and writing.

+This project refers to a large number of existing libs, refers to various documents, and uses golang style to achieve from scratch.

+## Attention

+** Only supports mysql driver.

-## DEMO 例子
+## Demo

-为了展示gosql的能力,先展示个例子:
-Let's look a demo:
+Let's look a demo frist.

 ```sql
 SELECT DISTINCT *